 In the matcher, \$ name : designator matches the nonterminal in the Rust syntax named by designator.
-Valid designators are item, block, stmt, pat, expr, ty, ident, path, tt, matchers.
-The last two are the right-hand side and the left-hand side respectively of the => in macro rules.
+Valid designators are item, block, stmt, pat, expr, ty (type), ident, path, matchers (lhs of the => in macro rules), tt (rhs of the => in macro rules).
 In the transcriber, the designator is already known, and so only the name of a matched nonterminal comes after the dollar sign.

 In both the matcher and transcriber, the Kleene star-like operator indicates repetition.
-The Kleene star operator consists of \$ and parens, optionally followed by a separator token, followed by or +. means zero or more repetitions, + means at least one repetition.
+The Kleene star operator consists of and parens, optionally followed by a separator token, followed by or +. means zero or more repetitions, +means at least one repetition.
 The parens are not matched or transcribed.
 On the matcher side, a name is bound to all of the names it matches, in a structure that mimics the structure of the repetition encountered on a successful match.
 The job of the transcriber is to sort that structure out.

 The rules for transcription of these repetitions are called "Macro By Example".
 Essentially, one "layer" of repetition is discharged at a time, and all of them must be discharged by the time a name is transcribed.
-Therefore, (\$(\$i:ident),) => (\$i) is an invalid macro, but (\$(\$i:ident),) => (\$(\$i:ident),) is acceptable (if trivial).
+Therefore, ((i:ident),) => (i) is an invalid macro, but (i i:ident),) => ((i i:ident),) => ((i i:ident),) => (i i:ident),) => ((i i:ident),) => (i i:iden

-When Macro By Example encounters a repetition, it examines all of the name s that occur in its body.
-At the "current layer", they all must repeat the same number of times, so ((iii) + iii) = (i(iii) + iii) = (iiii) + iii) = (iii) + iii) = (iiii) + iii) = (iii) + (iii) + (iii) = (iii) + (iii) = (iii) + (i
+When Macro By Example encounters a repetition, it examines all of the $\$ name s that occur in its body.
+At the "current layer", they all must repeat the same number of times, so ((i:ident), ; (i;ident),) => (((i,i,j)),) is valid if given the argument (a,b,c ; d,e,f), but not (a,b,c ; d,e).
+The repetition walks through the choices at that layer in lock-step, so the former input transcribes to ((a,d), (b,e), (c,f)).